Minimizing Tech Debt With IaC

 This is where Soluble enters the picture.
-Our platform, Soluble Fusion, orchestrates static IaC assessments early in development.
+We’ve built a platform that orchestrates static IaC assessments early in development.
 We schedule static analysis of your IaC as part of your standard deployment process.
 As each commit is pushed and each Pull Request (PR) is opened, Soluble performs a security assessment and pushes the result back to your Git provider where the developers can see it, along with clear guidance of how to fix the issues without leaving their workflows.

 - IaC authors get fast feedback on their changes as they make them

 - Developers can fix security issues before the security team sees them or knows that they exist